Making Metal Clay Rings

 Ring Sizer Pellets.

-Investment - is a product that is used in casting metals.
+product that is used in casting metals.

 Investment is mixed and poured into the Ring Sizer Mold to cast ring sizers.